siddakumar-patil/YT-Skip-Ads/Readme.md

-Got it!
-Here's the updated README where Option 2 starts with instructions on pulling the repository:

----

 # YouTube Ad Skipper (Chrome Extension)

 This Chrome extension automatically skips YouTube ads and mutes them during playback for a smoother viewing experience.